bgplab/bgplab/basic/3-originate/index.md

 ## Configuration Tasks

-You have to advertise two prefixes to the upstream providers:

-* `192.168.42.0` -- the IP address space belonging to your organization
+You have to advertise `192.168.42.0/24` -- the IP address space belonging to your organization -- to the upstream providers.
-* `10.0.0.1` -- your loopback IP address.

-!!!
-Warning
-    This is a lab exercise, and we're using a loopback IP address to have a directly connected subnet you can advertise.
-You should NEVER advertise your loopback addresses (or any prefix more specific than a /24) to the public Internet.

 BGP never originates IP prefixes without being told to do so.
 The usual ways to do that are: